-- Review sales of similar properties to familiarize yourself with current market conditions.
+- Review sales of similar properties and familiarize yourself with local market conditions.

 3. Board of Assessment Review